midilab/uClock/README.md

 # uClock

 **BPM clock generator for Arduino and Teensy** is a library to implement BPM clock tick calls using **hardware interruption** for tight and solid timing clock ticks.
-Tested on ATmega168/328, ATmega16u4/32u4, ATmega2560 and Teensy LC.
+Tested on ATmega168/328, ATmega16u4/32u4, ATmega2560, Teensy ARM boards and Seedstudio XIAO M0.

 Generate your self tight BPM clock for music, audio/video productions, performances or installations.
 You can clock your MIDI setup or sync different protocols as you wish.